Susie Kemp is the Chief Executive for Swindon Borough Council.

-- Take responsibility for the performance of 2824 staff (as at 1 April 2017 – this figure does not include school staff or casual workers), ensuring they deliver services in line with Council priorities and statutory requirements.
+- take responsibility for the performance of 2699 staff (as at 1 April 2018 – this figure does not include school staff or casual workers), ensuring they deliver services in line with Council priorities and statutory requirements

 There are no additional allowances, and expenses can only be claimed for reasonable and evidenced costs incurred (such as travel and accommodation) whilst working on Council business.